UHAL Q3 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• Future Purchases: Anticipates a decrease in new truck purchases by over $500 million in the next fiscal year, with model year 2026 cargo vans expected to be 12% cheaper than the previous year.
+• Future Purchases: Anticipates a decrease in new truck purchases by over $500 million for the next fiscal year.
+Model year 2026 cargo vans are expected to be 12% cheaper than the previous year.

 5. Notable Q&A Insights

-• Depreciation Dynamics: Clarifications were provided on the depreciation rates for different vehicle types, with adjustments made based on market conditions and resale values.
+• Depreciation Accounting: Clarifications were provided on the dynamics of depreciation rates for different vehicle types, with adjustments made based on market conditions.

-Overall, U-Haul is navigating significant challenges related to fleet management, market dynamics, and operational costs while pursuing strategic initiatives to enhance growth and profitability.
+Overall, U-Haul is navigating significant challenges with its fleet and market dynamics while pursuing strategic initiatives to stabilize and grow its business.